Enhancing Relationships with the Right Support and Information

-You may even want to discuss your problems with your friends and family.
+You may want to discuss your problems with your friends and family.
 Now, obviously, they are not going to be able to give you professional advice, but they may have gone through the same situations in the past.
-If they have, then you are going to be able to listen to their advice and see how you will be able to apply it to your own situation.
+If they have, then you are going to be able to listen to what they did and see how you will be able to apply it to your own situation.

 The problem with discussing your relationship with friends and family is that they are only hearing your perspective - and it is usually from being emotionally charged about the situation.
 This can contaminate their relationship with your partner which can lead to resistant situations in the future.

 It is best to seek professional relationship help and support.